What is Microsoft Teams?

 Proprietary and/or regulated information | Medium | Before storing this type of information in Teams or OneDrive you should ensure that the tool(s) meets the requirements of the associated regulations, notably: Data residency, access control, and safeguarding. |

-Information subject to data sharing agreement | Medium; High; Very-High | Before storing this type of information in Teams or OneDrive you should ensure that the tool(s) meets the requirements of the associated regulations, notably: Data residency, access control, and safeguarding. |
+Information subject to terms of use, custody or sharing agreement | All classifications | Before storing this type of information in Teams or OneDrive you should ensure that the tool(s) meets the requirements of the associated agreement(s), notably: Data residency, access control, and safeguarding. |

-Personal Information, and personally Identifiable Information | High; Very-High | It is recommended that files including personal information and personally identifiable information be password protected or encrypted at file level. |
+Personal information, and personally identifiable information | High; Very-High | It is recommended that files including personal information and personally identifiable information be password protected or encrypted at file level.
+Before finalizing your research participant consent forms, determine where your research data will be stored. |

-Electronic Information Storage FAQ
+Information Storage FAQ

 File level encryption is recommended for files containing personal information, personal identifiable information, as well as any confidential files who requires restricted access.

 UBC OneDrive and Teams storage are available as part of an agreement between UBC and Microsoft, and will be available for the duration of this agreement (or its extension, where applicable).
 However, note that access to OneDrive and Teams are contingent on your affiliation with UBC; if you leave the institution, you will lose access to your files.
-Depending on the nature of your research data, UBC has dedicated repositories for the long-term storage of research data.
+Depending on the nature of your research information, UBC has dedicated repositories for the long-term storage of research information.

 For guidance on long-term storage options (archiving or data preservation) and to meet the requirements for retaining research data for a minimum of 5 years after publication, contact: